pooky-labs/smart-contracts/docs/PookyBall.md

 Revoke and burn the Pooky Ball with id {tokenId}.

-\_Requirements:
+_Requirements:

-- Only POOKY role can mint Pooky Balls.
+- Only POOKY_CONTRACT role can revoke Pooky Balls.
-- Ball is revocable only if current timestamp is less then `ball.revocableUntil`\_
+- Ball is revocable only if current timestamp is less then `ball.revocableUntil`_

-### \_beforeTokenTransfer
+### _beforeTokenTransfer

 ```solidity
 function _beforeTokenTransfer(address from, address to, uint256 tokenId) internal view
 ```

 _Restrict revocable Pooky Balls transfers.
-Mints and burns are always allowed, as transfers from POOKY role._
+Mints and burns are always allowed, as transfers from POOKY_CONTRACT role._

 ### supportsInterface